-Mammography is an X-ray that may show changes in the breast(s) before they can be found by a woman during her self-breast exam or her health care provider.
+Mammography is an X-ray that may show changes in the breast(s) before they can be found by a woman during her self-breast exam or by her healthcare provider.

-- Micro-calcifications - clusters of bright, white specks (denoted by a triangle on the screen)
+- Micro-calcifications, which are clusters of bright, white specks (denoted by a triangle on the screen)

-- Spiculations - dense regions of radiating lines indicating a mass that may suggest the presence of cancer (denoted by an asterisk on the screen)
+- Spiculations, which are dense regions of radiating lines indicating a mass that may suggest the presence of cancer (denoted by an asterisk on the screen)